EvansWinner/awesome-line-editors/README.md

 no-bullshit feel of the line editor.
 You'll find yourself stopping what you're doing writing your first draft, and getting sucked into endless editing, and completely lose your flow.

-It turns out distraction-free writing is a state of mind, not a toolset.
+It turns out distraction-free writing is a state of mind, not a tool-set.

 But then I continue to like line editors for another reason, which I can sum up in just two words:

 ## Thumb typing

-Another part of the writing saga is trying to work out how to have the tooks you need any time, anywhere you are.
+Another part of the writing saga is trying to work out how to have the tools you need any time, anywhere you are.
 For me, part of that is using Termux on my Android phone.
 I like Termux and have gotten good at using it.
-I plug my phone into a port-replecator and get power to the phone and output to a proper monitor, and decent keyboard input.
+I plug my phone into a port-replicator and get power to the phone and output to a proper monitor, and decent keyboard input.
 But there are times when I'm waiting in line at the DMV and don't have a keyboard.
-In short, I'm typing with my thumbs on a soft keyboard -- and more often than I'd like to admid.
+In short, I'm typing with my thumbs on a soft keyboard -- and more often than I'd like to admit.
 (What about this text itself?
 Am I writing it in a line editor?
 No, as it happens, I'm in vi in a Linux VM on a Chromebook.
 So much for dog food.)